Total Pageviews

 Watching some of my fellow adventure seekers take off

-Our pilot must of read the air currents better than our "sister ships," because within minutes we were up approx 5000 feet and above them as we flew around this valley for some great views.
-Then when it came time to land he eased it into an open field, but then
+Our pilot must of read the air currents better than our "sister ships," because within minutes we were up around 5000 feet & above them as we flew around this valley for some great views as you can see below

 Looking down at one of my sister airships at approximately 5000 feet up